 The San Jose Creek Capacity Improvement and Fish Passage Project is taking longer than anticipated.
 Work outside the creek will continue and include installation of the barrier walls and fencing.
 Improvements to South Kellogg Avenue such as re-paving and some areas of new curb, gutter and sidewalk will also be part of this phase.
 We expect work outside the creek will be completed in the spring of 2014.

 - Here’s the latest email update on the project (November 13, 2013)

-- The westbound Highway 217 on-ramp at Hollister Avenue will close on May 6, 2013, and remain closed through the project’s completion in late 2013.
+- The westbound Highway 217 on-ramp at Hollister Avenue will remain closed through the project’s completion in late 2013.
 (This is the on-ramp that puts you onto Highway 217 heading toward UCSB.)

 - Watch our short project videos to see the various stages of construction.

 - Traffic management measures are in place to assure the safety of site crews and pedestrians, cyclists and vehicles making their way through the area.

 We have an email distribution for people who want to receive project updates.
 If you would like to be on the list, please click here to link to the electronic form.
 To read previous updates, visit our press room.

 As the Public Information Officer for the City of Goleta, it is my privilege to serve as your contact for the project.
 I can be reached via email at email@example.com or by phone at (805) 961–7507.